Is Carbon Monoxide Heavier Than Air? And More CO FAQs

 Do Candles Produce Carbon Monoxide?

-Yes, but it’s a minute amount, and even the mildest airflow will keep the CO from reaching dangerous levels.
+Yes, but it is a very small amount.
+Even the mildest airflow will keep the CO from a candle from reaching dangerous levels.

 Do Electric Dryers Produce Carbon Monoxide?